 Lucy's grocery store job, which began as a summer gig when she was 16, has now spanned nearly three decades.
 Despite earning a degree in business administration, her career never expanded beyond her cashier position.
 The financial strain has been constant.
-"I thought my husband would get a job when he got out, and that would free up some money, but now I'm back to square one," she explained.
+"I thought my husband would get a job when he got out, and

+I'm back to square one," she explained.
 Fortunately, her parents' help has provided some stability - they bought the townhouse where she lives, so she doesn't have rent or mortgage payments.
 However, Lucy admits she struggles with money management, something that has only added to her challenges.